-At Grade 7 level there are six groups of technical work.
-The examiner will ask a selection from each group.
-All technical exercises are to be played to a click.
+At Grade 7 there are four groups of technical work.
+The examiner will ask for a selection from each group, and before starting this section candidates will be asked whether they would like to play the exercises along with the click or hear a single bar of click before commencing the test.